LifeLock Identity Theft Protection Review 2025

 One of the biggest drawbacks of LifeLock is that it can be confusing.
 When you’re purchasing your subscription package, you need to pay close attention to make sure you get the features you want because there are so many options.

 Technically, Norton and LifeLock are two different entities, so it can get confusing if you’re trying to use these features on your mobile device — you’ll have to download two separate apps.
-Ultimately, I didn’t mind this during my testing period, but it did cause some confusion when I was looking around for the right functionality.
+Ultimately, we didn’t mind this during our testing period, but it did cause some confusion when we were looking around for the right functionality.

 With those two drawbacks in mind, let’s move on to the final word.
-Do I recommend LifeLock or not?
+Do we recommend LifeLock or not?

 Is LifeLock Worth It?

-Despite the drawbacks, I give a full-throated recommendation of LifeLock.
+Despite the drawbacks, we give a full-throated recommendation of LifeLock.
 While they are more expensive than some competitors, you know where that money goes when you use this service.
-Their protections are among the most comprehensive I’ve seen, and the ease at which you’re able to deploy them makes this service one of the best in the industry.
+Their protections are among the most comprehensive we’ve seen, and the ease at which you’re able to deploy them makes this service one of the best in the industry.

 - Identity monitoring and device security: LifeLock, through its Norton 360 with LifeLock plans, offers more features than any other similar service we’ve reviewed.